godwnwaswa/DrissChain/README.md

 ## What is Drisschain?

-Drisschain is a blockchain network that supports smart contracts and can act as a payment system/cryptocurrency.
-It is the core execution layer of the RealDriss decentralized service.
+A smart contract blockchain network that powers RealDriss.
+RealDriss is a decentralized e-commerce marketplace for buyers and sellers to create, list and exchange products effortlessly.

 ## Setup a node